rlars/railbuilder/README.md

 ## Current state
 Please update to the newest version of tunnelmaker to be able to use this mod.
+Also, use the latest advtrains version for a better experience.

 ### How to use it?
 - Get the tool with */giveme railbuilder:trackmarker*.